Smicer12/Phase_4_Group_2_Project/README.md

 `County Name` This is the County Name for that Region.

 `Months Column` These Columns contains the prices of Region for every month.

+The dataset covers a significant time period (April 1996 to April 2018), allowing for the exploration of long-term trends and capturing various market conditions.
+It provides a valuable resource for conducting time series analysis and developing predictive models to forecast future stock prices

 ***
 ### Exploratory Data Analysis